Prarthna-design/SQL-Challenge/README.md

 # SQL-Challenge
-For this project we created ERD using www.lucidchart.com
+For this project  ERD was created using www.lucidchart.com